Ayan Kumar Bhunia

 off-the-shelf

 KD techniques that mostly works with global fixed length data inadequate.
-For that, we propose
+For that, we

 three distillation losses all of which specifically designed to cope with the aforementioned